 What is the Trinity Cert TESOL?

-The Trinity College London Certificate TESOL (Teaching English to Speakers of Other Languages) is the highest TEFL qualification (same as the CELTA), validated by Trinity College London and recognised by the British Council and employers worldwide.
+The Trinity College London Certificate TESOL (Teaching English to Speakers of Other Languages) is one of the highest TEFL qualifications (same as the CELTA), validated by Trinity College London and recognised by the British Council and employers worldwide.
 Credits are also awarded towards degree programmes offered by universities in the UK.

 The Trinity CertTESOL course is a combination of:

 - Guided lesson preparation and observed teaching practice.
 Our training team will guide you through the teaching process, from assisting you with lesson preparation to assessing and giving constructive feedback on your classes to real students of English.

 - Input sessions related to English language teaching

 - Individual assignments

 This course is validated by Trinity College and covers all 5 units of the Trinity Cert TESOL qualification:

 - Classroom teaching practice (when you prepare lessons and teach students).

 - Classroom teaching practice will be assessed by your course tutors.